 Choose the best word to complete the sentence.
-Write it on the line.
+Type it on the line.

 1. The towns in this area are known for fishing, especially crabs, which are very popular at restaurants this time of year.
-2. When it rains, my sister's hair is very 3.
+2. When it rains, my sister's hair is very (curly, leaky) 3.
 I feel that I did not get hurt very badly when I fell off my bike at the park.
-4. During our trip to New Mexico, we saw some 5.
+4. During our trip to New Mexico, we saw some Native American ceremonies and dances. (traditional, coastal) 5.
 My brother has more talent than I do, because he can play three instruments, and I can only play one.
 5. The faucet on the sink in our classroom dripped all afternoon and was very distracting.